qooyqpqy123/FARM_Reproduction/README.md

 ### Folder `Code_Reproduction/simulation/Simulation_Table1/':
 There is one file **pcr_adequate.R** under this folder.
-It reproduces the methodology of Table 1. <br /> There are several parameters in this file. <br />
+It reproduces the methodology of Table 1. <br /> There are several parameters in this file need to be pre-specified.
+They correspond to different simulation settings of the paper. <br />

 1. First, on line 7, if we let the parameter "choose_dim=1", it outputs the results with dimension p=200.
 If we let the parameter "choose_dim=2", it outputs the results with dimension p=500.  <br />